dgpost.transform package

 Calculates the atom balance of an

-if necessary:\[\text{atbal}_\text{el} = \frac{\sum_s n_\text{el}(s) x_\text{out}(s) f_e} {\sum_s n_\text{el}(s) x_\text{in}(s)} = \frac{\sum_s n_\text{el}(s) \dot{n}_\text{out}(s)} {\sum_s n_\text{el}(s) \dot{n}_\text{in}(s)}\]Here the sum runs over all species \(s\), \(n_\text{el}(s)\) is the number of atoms of element \(\text{el}\) in \(s\), and \(f_e\) is the expansion factor calculated using the internal
+element\(\text{el}\) between the inlet and outlet mixtures.
+The total number of atoms of the specified element is compared between between the inlet and outlet, normalized by an internalstandardif necessary:\[\text{atbal}_\text{el} = \frac{\sum_s n_\text{el}(s) x_\text{out}(s) f_e} {\sum_s n_\text{el}(s) x_\text{in}(s)} = \frac{\sum_s n_\text{el}(s) \dot{n}_\text{out}(s)} {\sum_s n_\text{el}(s) \dot{n}_\text{in}(s)}\]Here the sum runs over all species \(s\), \(n_\text{el}(s)\) is the number of atoms of element \(\text{el}\) in \(s\), and \(f_e\) is the expansion factor calculated using the internal

-as \(f_e = x_\text{out}(\text{i.s.}) / x_\text{in}(\text{i.s.})\).- Parameters
+standardas \(f_e = x_\text{out}(\text{i.s.}) / x_\text{in}(\text{i.s.})\).- Parameters

 xin (